 Step 3: Start Your Ohio Behind-the-Wheel Hours

-You also need to complete 50 hours of behind-the-wheel practice (10 of which must be at night) with your parents or legal guardians.
+In addition to driving lessons, you also need to complete 50 hours of behind-the-wheel practice (10 of which must be at night) with your parents or legal guardians.
 You don’t need to log these 50 hours.
 Instead, your parent or guardian will simply fill out a Fifty Hour Affidavit and get it notarized.
 You’ll need to present the affidavit at the Driver Exam Station when you test for your license.

 If you have a permit and are between the ages of 15 and a half and 16 years old, you’re only allowed to drive if you have a licensed parent or guardian with you in the passenger seat.
 However, your parent or guardian can get you an In Loco Parentis Affidavit, which allows a permit holder in this age range to drive with another specified licensed adult who is at least 21 years old or older.